Specification tests for generalized propensity scores using double projections: Introduction

 \section{Introduction}

-One of the primary goals of many scientific fields is to quantify the effect of an exposure/policy/treatment on a particular outcome of interest.
-When assignment to treatment is not randomized, groups with different levels of the treatment variable usually differ in important ways other than the observed treatment.
-Because these differences are many times associated with the outcome variable, ascertaining the causal effect of the treatment requires more sophisticated statistical tools than simple comparison of means.
-It is in this setting that the propensity score of \cite{Rosenbaum1983} and its multi-valued generalizations introduced by \cite{Imbens2000} have been shown to be among the most widely used tools for causal inference.
+One of the primary goals of many scientific fields is to quantify the effect of an exposure, policy, or treatment on outcomes of interest.
+When the assignment to treatment is not randomized, groups with different levels of the treatment variable usually differ in important ways other than the observed treatment.
+Because these differences are many times associated with the outcome variable, ascertaining the causal effect of the treatment requires more sophisticated statistical tools than a simple comparison of means.
+It is in this setting that the propensity score and its multi-valued generalizations have been shown to be among the most widely used tools for causal inference; see, e.g., \cite{Imbens2015}, \cite{Linden2016} and \cite{Lopez2017}.

-The propensity score was initially introduce by \cite{Rosenbaum1983} to adjust for observable differences between the treatment and comparison groups when treatment is binary; it is defined as the conditional probability of receiving treatment given a vector of pre-treatment covariates.
-It is now well understood that one can use propensity scores to estimate causal effects through matching, weighting, regression, subclassification or their combinations; see \cite{Imbens2015} for a textbook treatment.

-In many empirical applications, however, treatments are not binary but multi-valued.
-In such cases, instead of using the binary propensity score as a tool to estimate causal effects, one can use its multi-valued generalization introduced by \cite{Imbens2000}, the generalized propensity score, which is defined as the conditional probability of receiving a specific level of the treatment given a vector of pre-treatment covariates.
-Similarly to the binary treatment case, the generalized propensity score can be used to estimate multi-valued causal effects through matching, weighting, regression, subclassification or their combinations; see \cite{Linden2016} and \cite{Lopez2017} for excellent overviews.

-Although these statistical procedures that build on the generalized propensity score are popular, a main concern of these methods is that the generalized propensity score is usually unknown, and therefore has to be estimated.
-Given the high dimensionality of available pre-treatment covariates and limited sample size, researchers are usually coerced to adopt a parametric model for the generalized propensity score to bypass the \textquotedblleft curse of dimensionality\textquotedblright.
+Although statistical procedures that build on the propensity score and its generalizations (henceforth GPS) are popular, a main concern of these methods is that the GPS is usually unknown, and therefore has to be estimated.
+Given the availability of many pre-treatment covariates and limited sample size, researchers usually adopt parametric models for the GPS.
 Such a common practice raises the important issue of model misspecifications.
-Indeed, as illustrated by \cite{Linden2016}, model misspecifications can lead to misleading treatment effect estimates.
-Thus, in practice, it is recommended to assess if your putative model for the generalized propensity score is correctly specified.
+Indeed, as illustrated by \citet{Busso2014} and \cite{Linden2016}, model misspecifications can lead to misleading treatment effect estimates.
+Thus, in practice, assessing if your parametric putative model for the GPS is correctly specified is recommended.